Jason Heyward puts worst days, and bad habits, behind him

 "At the end of spring training, one of the last things we talked about was feeling comfortable swinging the bat early in the count," Heyward said.
 "And being aggressive.
 That’s how you have consistent timing -- not being cautious."

 Remember the passivity that crept in starting back in 2013 and 2014 when Heyward was asked to lead off?
 The Cubs think they may have cured that as well.
 According to ESPN Stats & Information, Heyward is swinging at the first pitch he sees about 40 percent of the time, up from just 18 percent last season.
-And he’s having success, hitting .500 when he puts that first pitch in play, heading into Tuesday’s game.
+He’s having success, hitting .500 when he puts that first pitch in play, heading into Tuesday’s game.
 And he’s liking fastballs, swinging at 49 percent of them.

 "If you’re on time for a heater, you can adjust to other stuff," Heyward said.
 "If you’re in between, that’s how you become arms and not hands in reacting."

-Mallee keeps coming back to his timing.
+Mallee keeps coming back to Heyward's timing.
 Now that he’s using his hands, he’s not late as much.
 It’s all connected.

 "The spring was just getting his timing down,” Mallee said.
 “Now I think he feels much more relaxed in his setup.
 His timing has been really good.”